Agra Bear Rescue Facility

 The Agra Bear Rescue Facility is a Sloth bear rescue facility dedicated to rehabilitating previously enslaved 'dancing bears'.
-Established in 1999 by Wildlife SOS in collaboration with the Uttar Pradesh Forest Department and others, the facility is located in an eight-hectare site inside the Sur Sarovar Bird Sanctuary(also known as Keetham Lake), 17km west of Agra.
-It is one of the four facilities in India operated by Wildlife SOS for this purpose, and helped in the eradication of the ‘dancing bear’ practice in India.
+Established in 1999 by Wildlife SOS in collaboration with the Uttar Pradesh Forest Department and others, the facility is located in an eight-hectare site inside the Sur Sarovar Bird Sanctuary(also known as Keetham Lake), 17 km west of Agra.
+It is one of the four facilities in India operated by Wildlife SOS for this purpose, and helped in the eradication of the 'dancing bear' practice in India.
 It currently houses over 170 sloth bears as well as other wildlife.
 Agra Bear Rescue Facility also does advanced research, disease management and provides specialised veterinary care as well as geriatric care for sloth bears.
 The facility is available for tours by small groups of people.

 History and Overview

 The sloth bear (Melurus ursinus) is a medium-sized omnivorous species of bear found in the Indian subcontinent, predominantly India, with a small population in Nepal and Bhutan, and a sub-species in Sri Lanka.
 It is listed as vulnerable on the IUCN Red list.

 For over 400 years, the Sloth Bear had been a target for human exploitation.
-A nomadic tribe known as the Kalandars began keeping ‘dancing’ sloth bears which entertained Mughal emperors.
-Over the centuries, the ‘dancing’ bear trade transitioned to become cheap roadside entertainment for villagers and tourists who paid to watch the bears.
+A nomadic tribe known as the Kalandars began keeping 'dancing' sloth bears which entertained Mughal emperors.
+Over the centuries, the 'dancing' bear trade transitioned to become cheap roadside entertainment for villagers and tourists who paid to watch the bears.

-The practice of enslaving bears for use as 'dancing' bears has been illegal in India under the Wildlife Protection Act 1972.However this rule was not well enforced, and as a result hundreds of bears remained enslaved.
+The practice of enslaving bears for use as 'dancing' bears has been illegal in India under the Wildlife Protection Act 1972.
+However this rule was not well enforced, and as a result hundreds of bears remained enslaved.
 The bears were poached from the forests as cubs, their mothers often killed, and sold in illegal markets to Kalandars, who have used the dancing bears as a source of income for centuries.
 With no anaesthesia, a metal rod would be inserted through their muzzle so that a rope or nose ring can be attached and they spent much of their lives in pain chained to a stake or in a cage.
 Their canine teeth were crudely knocked out, and the bears were beaten into submission to teach them to perform.

-In 1996, Wildlife SOS's research indicated that there were more than 1200 ‘dancing’ bears scattered throughout India.
+In 1996, Wildlife SOS's research indicated that there were more than 1200 'dancing' bears scattered throughout India.
 In collaboration with the Uttar Pradesh Forest Department, International Animal Rescue, One Voice, Free The Bears, and others, Wildlife SOS established the Agra Bear Rescue Facility to rehabilitate bears.